An Introduction to Poetry: Five PoemsTeaching and learning resources for a selection of poems

 ⁵ situation; condition

-Sonnets are an important traditional genre of poem.
-Their characteristics include the following:
+The sonnet is an important traditional poetic form.
+The characteristics of sonnets include the following:

-- Iambic pentameter (each line has five pairs of unstressed/stressed syllables)
+- Iambic pentameter (each line has five pairs of unstressed and stressed syllables)

 - A length of fourteen lines

-- A definite rhyme pattern (for Shakespearean sonnets: abab cdcd efef gg)
+- A definite rhyme scheme (for Shakespearean sonnets: abab cdcd efef gg)

 - A focus on classic themes such as love and mortality